Moth ki Mosque

-The mosque is now completely enclosed within the modern locality of South Extension Part II, Uday Park and Masjid Moth comprising residential and commercial establishments in the urban setting of South Delhi.

-It is surrounded by various other smaller dargahs and monuments that may be found peppered within the nooks of this urban village.
+The mosque is in the modern locality of South Extension Part II, Uday Park, and Masjid Moth, comprising residential and commercial establishments in the urban setting of South Delhi.
+It is surrounded by various other smaller dargahs and monuments that may be found peppered within the urban village.
+The mosque is a Monument of National Importance, administered by the Archaeological Survey of India.

-The local representative in collaboration with residents is now trying to revive the monument.